namnh6935/demo-jenkins/README.md

 docker exec Jenkins_Docker cat /var/jenkins_home/secrets/initialAdminPassword
 ```
 ## Setup a Jenkins pipeline using a Jenkinsfile.
-## Establish and agent and node to build, deploy services
+## Establish an agent and node to build, deploy services
 Create an agent to build image and push image to docker registry
 ![agent](./images/agent.png)
 ### Credential by secret text, secret password, secret user